farkya1/portfolio/README.md

 # portfolio
 Just a simple portfolio page to help learn react and typescript

-Wanna implement some fun chatgpt functionality as well
+Using to show off some of my game dev projects.

-also embedding some of my unity projects
+Used with the help of react-unity-webgl